priscillaong/GA-Project-3/README.md

 Based on the emails received from chat@mentalhealth.sg, we want to accurately assign them into "anxiety" or "depression" category and allow the counsellors to provide them the necessary support and resources.<br>

 This project aims to:<br>
-(i) Use the reviews from Reddit for r/Anxiety and r/depression and apply modelling to predict if they fall under the anxiety or depression subreddit.<br>
+(i) Use the reviews from Reddit for r/Anxiety and r/depression and apply Naive Bayes, K-Nearest Neighbors and Logistic Regression modelling to predict if they fall under the anxiety or depression subreddit.<br>
 (ii) Find out the words commonly used by both subreddits.

 # Background